 The time of the year when London feels most welcoming and beautiful has arrived: Christmas!

 London is getting more decorated each year and I enjoy setting aside a full day to explore Christmas fairs, stroll through the decorated streets, and soak up the holiday spirit.

-Thinking about that, I’ve made a list of a few things you can do and see at this joyful time of the year.
+Thinking about these experiences, I’ve compiled a list of things you can do and see during this joyful time of year.
 Enjoy!

 London is known for its festive Christmas markets and fairs!
-Nothing like strolling around a street market, seeing (and buying) Christmas ornaments, drinking a mulled wine and eating some delicious street food at these fairs.
-These fairs usually run from early November until early January.
+Nothing like strolling around a street market, admiring and perhaps purchasing Christmas ornaments, sipping on mulled wine, and eating some delicious street food at these Xmas markets.

 Winter Wonderland, located in Hyde Park, is the largest of all, with over 100 craft shops, bars, food hall, ice rink, etc. It has an amusement park and an area called “Bavarian Village”, with the best of the German music and traditions.
 A little Oktoberfest on British soil.
-You have to book your visit in advance.
-For more info here: https://hydeparkwinterwonderland.com
+Since the pandemic, you have to book your visit in advance.
+For more info check here.

 Christmas in Leicester Square, right in the town centre, the square also has a fair with little shops and several Bavarian-style wooden stalls.

-Christmas by the River, set alongside the River Thames with the iconic city skyline as a backdrop, and next to Tower Bridge heading to London Bridge, the fair is in one of London’s most beautiful spots.
+Christmas by the River, set alongside the River Thames with the iconic city skyline as a backdrop, and next to Tower Bridge, the fair is in one of London’s most beautiful spots.
 Be sure to visit the Hays Galleria, which also has tents and it is all beautifully decorated.

 Kingston Christmas Market is located in Kingston-upon-Thames, where you will once again find log cabins serving drinks and street food, a live music stage, a marshmallow bonfire and a vintage children’s carousel.